 Recently I went to Lake Placid with a group of women with the goal of completing the Great Range Traverse.
-There was talk of run/hiking it or just hiking it, but the one thing we all agreed on was that we would take the same course that Ryan Atkins did his FKT on.
+There was talk of run/hiking it or just hiking it, but the one thing we all agreed on was we would take the same course Ryan Atkins did his FKT on.
 Chasing Ryan Atkins became a little of bit of my own inside joke as I left my comfort zone at the air BandB.

 When your girlfriend asks you to go hiking in Lake Placid, make sure you clarify what that actually means.
 I envisioned a mountainous day on the trails, with many ups and downs but wasn’t quite prepared for bouldering.
 Ryan Atkins completed the Great Range Traverse in 5 hours and 45 mins (give or take a second or two).
 This particular and popular FKT route includes 9 summits all over 4,600M in elevation.
 The terrain rugged and very little of it is actually runnable.

 5 girls showed up on that day dressed as trail runners, loaded with packs full of food, emergency supplies and hiking poles.
 We estimated we could definitely do it in 15 hours, but were confident we would cover the 30km in closer to 10 hours.
 We started the long ascend up the first summit and by time we had reached our third summit it was clear we’d be lucky to do this in 15 hours.
 We got some very strange looks from the others hikers who were dressed in appropriate hiking gear for the day; long pants, poles, jackets and much larger packs.
 These hikers had little to no mud on them, while not even halfway through our day we were caked in mud.